AnEvilBurrito/new-peak-project/src/notebooks/ch5-paper/onboarding.md

 - Data table structures: of the loaded results or data
 - Analysis results: ideally with significance and p-values attached for statistical tests

-Keep in mind that some files with `.py` format are actually notebooks, their `ipynb` format is auto-generated using `JupyText`.
-Do not run the those files in `.py` format, they are meant to be executed manually via the `ipynb` format.
-But you can read the code in `.py` format if needed. `.py` files that are not notebooks can be safely executed.
-A key difference is that notebook files in `.py` format will have `# %%` or `# %% [markdown]` tags to separate code cells and markdown cells respectively.
+Keep in mind to only edit the notebook in its `.py` format as the `ipynb` format is auto-generated using `JupyText`.
+Do not run the notebooks in `.py` format, they are meant to be executed manually via the `ipynb` format.